Global classification of isolated singularities in dimensions $(4,3)$ and $(8,5)$: Local structure of isolated singularities of small codimension

 Let $q:B\to B/A\times \{0\}$ be a homeomorphism (recall that the projection is a near-homeomorphism), which can be assumed to be smooth on the boundary.
 It follows that we can obtain the manifold $F\times D^n$ from $M$ by excising a $(n+3)$-disk corresponding to $B/A\times \{0\}$ and gluing it back by twisting the gluing map by the homeomorphism $q$; this is the same as gluing back $B$.

 Therefore, with the notations from Definition \ref{remov}, one puts $X= F\times D^n$ to find that the singularity is strongly removable, as claimed. \end{proof}

-\begin{remark} It seems that isolated singularities in dimensions $(6,3)$ are either cone-like or else removable.
+\begin{remark} It seems that isolated singularities in dimensions $(6,3)$ and $(7,4)$ are either cone-like or else removable.
 From above it suffices to analyze the case when $F_s$ are reducible.
-If we knew that there are adapted neighborhoods which are contractible, then the claim would follow.
-In fact Lemma \ref{fiber} shows that $F_s$ should be disks-with-holes (using the Poincar\'e Conjecture).
-Then one could prove that the number of components of $\partial F_s$ is uniformly bounded, as shown in (\cite{CT3}, Lemma 3.4, p.952) for codimension 2 singularities.
-Therefore $\partial F_s$ should be parallel, for large enough $s$.
-Since we have embeddings $F_s\subset {\rm int}(F_{s-1})$ for each $s$, there is no knotting phenomena and thus $A=\cap_{s} F_s$ is a tame subset of the fiber $F$.
-Thus the singularity is cone-like. \end{remark}
+If $n=4$ and we knew that there are adapted neighborhoods which are contractible, then the claim would follow. \end{remark}

-\begin{remark} Examples in the next section will show that the statement of Lemma \ref{irred} fails when $n=3$, since there exist fibered links whose fibers are not irreducible.
+\begin{remark} Examples in the next section will show that the statement of Lemma \ref{irred} cannot be extended to $n=3$, since there exist fibered links whose fibers are not irreducible.
 Moreover, our proof of Proposition \ref{codimthree} could not work for $n=3$ since the fibered links fibrations might also be non-trivial. \end{remark}